Marketing databases decay at a rate of 22.5% annually – that’s a lot of valuable data (and potential pipeline) lost year over year.

 Subject Line: Welcome to the Uberflip Hub!

 Goal: The goal of this email is, of course, to welcome subscribers, as well as give them a taste of the range of content in our Hub and what they can expect to receive from their subscription.
 The content provided in this email ranges in both topic and format.
-Check out the copy below (note: all emails are sent from me, the blog manager).

 Subject Line: I’m Sorry, Content Marketers, But Your CMS Won’t Cut It

 Goal: Formatted like our usual daily content email, this email provides one of our top performing blog posts to our new subscribers.
 Since this post has historically performed well, we can safely assume that our new subscribers will enjoy it, and we can continue to drive traffic to it by including it in our “welcome” sequence.
 Win-win!

 Subject Line: Finding everything you need? :)

 Goal: The goal of the Uberflip Hub is to be a valuable resource where B2B marketers can find answers to all things marketing.
 We want our subscribers to click through our daily email and read our content, but also to continue to explore the content on our Hub.
 This email demonstrates how subscribers can find additional information in our Hub.

 Subject Line: The Ultimate Guide to Content Experience

 Goal: This email functions similarly to email #2.
 By sharing one of our more premium, gated pieces of content, we’re aiming to gather more information from our subscribers.
 Upon implementation, we were nervous that sending gated content to subscribers so soon might cause unsubscribes.
 However, we found that both this email and the conversion rate on the eBook continued to perform well, likely because subscribers were still new and therefore interested in exploring more of our content.

 Subject Line: Did I ever tell you you’re my hero?